What Is a Domain Name? A Beginner-Friendly Guide

 If you prefer watching a video, check out this YouTube tutorial explaining a domain name.

 While a domain name and a Universal Resource Locator (URL) share some similarities, they are different.
-A URL acts as a complete web address that can direct visitors to a specific page on a site.
+It acts as a complete web address that can direct visitors to a specific page on a site.
 A domain name is just a part of it.

 How Do Domains Work?